 Thus far, several industries have stood out as potential candidates for Juma partnerships.
 These include fields like shipping and delivery services, retail and groceries ranging from local grocery stores to warehouse stores and traditional retail environments, food service, particularly in the growing field of fast-casual dining, and other opportunities.

 Given the times and urgency for opportunity, let’s look to ourselves to create an opportunity for disadvantaged youth and benefit our communities.
-While work is ongoing, Juma envisions a future in which coming through the YouthConnect program can choose from many different employment and education pathways to find one that works best for their personal interests, skills, and goals.
+While work is ongoing, Juma envisions a future in which young people coming through the YouthConnect program can choose from many different employment and education pathways to find one that works best for their personal interests, skills, and goals.
 Connect with us to learn how Juma youth can add value to your organization and discover how you can benefit your local youth community.